grype/Ethel/doc/scripting.md

     result ].
 ```

-The enumeration block gets passed three arguments: the endpoint instance, the limit - an integer indicating the maximum number of results needed, and the  cursor.
+The enumeration block gets passed three arguments: an endpoint, a limit - integer indicating the maximum number of results needed, and a cursor.
 For the latter, an instance of `WSPluggableCursor` is used, which defines its own `#data` dictionary for capturing arbitrary values - be it page & page size, or offset & limit, or what have you.

-The enumeration block then configures the endpoint data to include appropriate parameters, calls an execution method, updates cursor data, and returns the result of calling the execution method.
-The cursor must answer truthfully to `#hasMore` in order for the enumeration process to continue, so, once you know you have all the values, simply set `#hasMore:` to false on the pluggable cursor.
+The enumeration block then configures the endpoint to include appropriate parameters, calls appropriate execution method, and updates cursor data, before returning the response data.
+Between each iteration, the cursor is asked it `#hasMore` data to fetch.
+If the cursor responds with `true` - the block is evaluated again.
+So be sure to set the pluggable cursor's `#hasMore` to false when done.

 Interacting with enumerating endpoints is very similar to interacting with collections in Smalltalk.
-The only thing to note here is that exhaustive methods, like `#select:`, also take an optional max value...
+The only thing to note here is that exhaustive methods, like `#select:`, **also** take an optional max value...

 ```smalltalk
 "exhaustive fetch"